MTechMobileDevelopment/MTech-Mobile-Development/Unit 3/3.1 Optionals/README.md

 # 3.1 Optionals Pages Pages 293-304 #

 After the lesson be sure to be able to:
+- Describe an optional
+- Explain the importance of optionals in the Swift language
-- Demonstrate how to make a mutable and immutable string
+- Demonstrate two ways to check if a property is nil (!= nil and shadowing)
+- Demonstrate how to create an optional value
-- Demonstrate how to compare two strings
+- Demonstrate how to force-unwrap an optional value
+- Describe what happens when force-unwrapping a nil value
-- Use string interpolation to create a complex variable string
+- Demonstrate how to safely unwrap a variable
-- Demonstrate how to count characters in a string
+- Demonstrate how to use optional binding to use the value of an optional
-- Describe many methods included in Swift as part of the String class
-- Describe how to return an uppercase or lowercase version of a string
+- Demonstrate how to create a failable initializer
+- Describe and explain the proper use of implicitly unwrapped optionals

 ## Assignment ##